 Data Management: Benefits of Core Infrastructure Optimization

-In a company where infrastructure optimization level reached for streamlined data management servers, operating costs fall by 63% server and each administrator manages about 3 times more servers over firms located at basic.
+In a company where the infrastructure optimization level is reached for streamlined data management servers, operating costs fall by 63% per server and each administrator manages about 3 times more servers over firms located at basic.
 Automated processes of Virtualization deployment and simplify server security contribute to the work of staff in a reduction of costs and improved performance time server.

 Data Management: Best Practices

-In this scenario you will find two trends: the clear advantage that represents Virtualization systems management data, and the low rate of adoption of automated management practices despite their advantages.
+In this scenario, you will find two trends: the clear advantage that represents Virtualization systems management data, and the low rate of adoption of automated management practices despite their advantages.

 Practices widely adopted: In this scenario, according to participants in this study, two widely adopted practices brought value.
-Standardizing the process of adding, moving or changing data management servers can ensure that only proven and effective procedures are used to perform these routine tasks.
+Standardizing the process of adding, moving, or changing data management servers can ensure that only proven and effective procedures are used to perform these routine tasks.
 This practice, which helps IT departments to eliminate repetitive tasks and downtime, reduced 1,400 dollars per year costs of IT labor.
 Thresholds basic parameters, a practice performance monitoring based on rules, reduced from 700 dollars per server annual cost of IT labor.

-Identity and access
+Identity and Access

-Identity and access: Benefits of Core Infrastructure Optimization
+Identity and Access: Benefits of Core Infrastructure Optimization

 In this scenario, organizations practicing streamlined operations show significant differences in terms of labor costs per user per computer server.

 Server availability is almost the same levels between standardized and streamlined.
 Indeed, in this scenario, improvements in availability are mostly due to the combination of more efficient processes, and tools.
-The features that support these practices reduce downtime of servers when administrators engage in troubleshooting, change materials, and provide network maintenance.
+The features that support these practices reduce the downtime of servers when administrators engage in troubleshooting, change materials, and provide network maintenance.

 Identity and access: Best Practices

 After installation, the servers managing identities and access rights require relatively little maintenance and management.
 Therefore, the operating costs are low and the impact of the implementation of best practices is limited.
-However, some features such as authentication, automated commissioning or integration into central store metadata identities constitute themselves recommended practices of infrastructure optimization.
+However, some features such as authentication, automated commissioning, or integration into central store metadata identities constitute recommended practices of infrastructure optimization.
 As a result, the adoption of best practices for this scenario has a positive effect on other scenarios.

 This scenario includes the practices required to manage server software for email and to ensure the quality and responsiveness of email services.